Online Master of Arts in Criminal Justice

 Seminar in Policing

-Graduates of criminal justice master’s programs online have the educational foundation to seek leadership positions in justice organizations or in addressing issues of public safety, security, and justice reform.
+Upon graduation, you’ll be equipped with the educational foundation needed to seek leadership positions in justice organizations or in addressing issues of public safety, security, and justice reform.
 Advanced degrees or certifications may be required for some academic or clinical positions.
 Experiential requirements also may apply.
-Positions include but are not limited to:
+Positions include, but aren’t limited to:

 Child and family services supervisor